Honors Program Minor

 - Plus 2 additional credit hours from either IDS 495 or HONR 351: Honors Special Topics.

-Honors students wear Honors cords at commencement, and successful completion of the JDSHP is noted on their transcripts.
+Honors students wear an Honors medallion at commencement, and successful completion of the JDSHP is noted on their transcripts.
 Admission to the Honors Program is competitive.